sverdejot/homelab/README.md

 - `cert-manager` with self-signed TLS (using a generated CA for local network)
 - `sops` for secrets encrypt and decrypt operations (and safely store them in repo)
 - `metallb` as bare-bone K8s LoadBalancer implementation
-- `pihole` as DNS manager for local network (including `external-dns` for automatical DNS registration from ingresses hosts)
+- `pihole` as DNS manager for local network (including `external-dns` for automatic DNS registration from ingresses hosts)
 - `cnpg` as main shared db cluster for all apps & services

 ## Getting Started